It took me years to be able to talk about money or even negotiate my salary.

 You’re most likely to engage in negative financial behaviour, when you don’t feel well emotionally.

-For example: when you feel depressed, you want to feel better so you go out shopping, which leads to increased credit card debt.
+For example: when you're depressed, you want to feel better so you go out shopping, which leads to increased credit card debt.

 You can change your financial behaviour by making the conscious decision to change the way you think and feel about your life at any moment.